Bertha Tammelin: Life

-Bertha Tammelin was born to Karolina Bock and a musician of Kungliga Hovkapellet, C. Bock.
-She was educated at the Royal Dramatic Training Academy 1853–55 and hired at the Royal Swedish Opera and at the Royal Dramatic Theatre as a premier actress in 1856.
+Bertha Tammelin was born in Stockholm, the daughter of actress Karolina Bock and a musician of Kungliga Hovkapellet, C. Bock.
+She was educated at the Royal Dramatic Training Academy 1853–1855 and hired at the Royal Swedish Opera and at the Royal Dramatic Theatre as a premier actress in 1856.
 She performed both operatic parts and dramatic parts.
 As an actress, her most noted part was Ingrid in Bröllopet på Ulvåsa by Frans Hedberg, and as a singer, Puck in Oberon.

-She was also a musician.
-She held piano concerts at the age of fourteen.
+Tammelin was also a musician.
+She studied piano with Jacopo Foroni, and held piano concerts at the age of fourteen.
 She was also active as a composer.
 Several of her works was a part of the collection Det sjungande Europa ('The Singing Europe').
 From 1879, she was a music teacher at the Royal Swedish Academy of Music, and in 1889, she was made teacher of drama at the Royal Dramatic Training Academy.
 She also had private students.
 Among her famous students were Ellen Hartman and Ebba Lindkvist.

-Bertha Tammelin experienced weak eyesight her entire life, and eventually, it worsened: she retired because of this condition, making her final appearance on stage on 7 March 1884.
+Tammelin experienced weak eyesight her entire life, and eventually, it worsened: she retired because of this condition, making her final appearance on stage on 7 March 1884.

 She married accountant Filip Tammelin in 1873.
-Bertha Tammelin was given the Litteris et Artibus in 1885.
+She was given the Litteris et Artibus in 1885.